An Ongoing Battle

-One particular case saw Leigh asking a female convention volunteer known as “Samantha” when she had her last orgasm.
+One particular case saw Leigh asking a female convention volunteer known as “Stephany” when she had her last orgasm.
 Another, Leigh invited a Lolita model for a photoshoot.
 He would later inform the girl when she arrived that it was a video shoot, and request that she simulate oral sex.

 Alongside the articles, The Houston Press published what it claimed were screenshots of the interactions.

-Nina “Choklate” Rejinders, who runs German wig shop Lockshop, also shared her experiences with Leigh on her blog, Assorted Chokelates.
+Nina “Chokelate” Rejinders, who runs German wig shop Lockshop, also shared her experiences with Leigh on her blog, Assorted Chokelates.
 In a post, titled “My Experience with Anime Matsuri and John Leigh,” Rejinders highlighted an evening in London, which started as a dinner with a friend that devolved into vulgarity.

 “In the beginning he seemed nice and relatively professional,” she began, “after not too long the inappropriate “jokes” started.”
 Reijinders admitted that she didn’t think too much about things in the beginning, “[…] I thought it was maybe me who was being weird about things.”

 On their first in-person meeting, Reijinders noted, “…he visited Europe and invited me to travel with him and his family to London and have a trip to Disneyland Paris (all expenses paid).”
 She stated that she declined the Disneyland trip, and paid her way for the London trip.